SeduceProject/piseduce_doc/_posts/behind_the_scenes/2021-07-26-manager-install-from-scratch.md

 To log into the pimaster by using the *root* user with a password, the first step is to set a complex password to the *root* user ([online password generators](https://passwordsgenerator.net/){:target="_blank"} can help to generate good passwords).
-After loging in with the *root* user, enter the `passwd` command and type your password twice.
+After loging in with the *root* user, we enter the `passwd` command and type our password twice.
 The password of the *root* user is set.
-Then, we enable the root login with SSH by modifying the `/etc/ssh/sshd_config` file.
+Then, we enable the root login with SSH by editing the `/etc/ssh/sshd_config` file.
 We uncomment the line `PermitRootLogin prohibit-password` and change the value to `PermitRootLogin yes`.
 We complete the SSH configuration by restarting the SSH server `service ssh restart`.